 Machine type: iMac (27-inch, late 2013).
 I chose an iMac instead of a Mac Pro this time around.
 In comparisons of computing power for my needs, I now find that the iMac line has sufficient power to handle my computing needs.
-You no longer need a Mac Pro to do video editing, rendering, production.
+You no longer need a Mac Pro to do video editing, rendering, production (even the home video type).
 In the past, the iMac line couldn't adequately handle this type of application (in my opinion).
 Since occassional video production is now my most CPU/Graphics intensive application, I can easily switch over to the iMac line for my needs.

 CPU Type: 64 bit, 22nm, fourth generation 'Haswell' chip.
 The CPU contains a 3.5GHz quad-core i7 processor (4 processors on one chip).

 CPU Speed: This particular build to order option cost $200 more than the standard 3.5GHz quad-core Intel Core i5 processor (with Turbo Boost up to 3.6GHz).
 With the Turbo Boost (automatically enabled based upon processor load), this CPU can clock up to 3.9GHz.
 Each core has a dedicated 256k level 2 cache, and each core shares a single 8MB level 3 cache.

 Number of Cores: This CPU supports 'Hyper Threading', giving this desktop iMac access to/the ability to recognize eight total 'cores' or 'threads' (four real/four virtual).